devashishsharma2302/squealy/README.md

 ### Validations
 With every chart, you can attach another SQL query that would validate the API.
 The API would return a 403 Forbidden response, if the validation query returns no rows.

-### Transformations
-SQueaLy provides some transformation functions for processing the data after executing the query.
-Currently, 3 transformations are supported:

-- **Transpose:** This would return the transpose of the data table that is returned from the query.
-- **Merge:** This merges two columns into a single column and distributes the data accordingly.
-- **Split:** This is an alternative to pivoting the table.
-Chose a column to split and a metric column that is to be distributed.

 ### JWT Authentication
 SQueaLy provides a mechanism to log in a user via an access token that would help in sharing some other application's user-base with squealy without the need to import the users in SQueaLy database.